daronphang/coding_resources/python/ldap_authentication.md

                     search_filter=ldap_search_filter,
                     attributes=ldap_attributes)
         response = conn.response[0]    # output is a list, selecting [0] takes first item which is dict
+        # if username/password is wrong, output is None

         # Add success message to json output
         response['message'] = 'success'